JoinCODED/WS-React-M4-Mobx-Managing-Global-State/01_Cookie_Create/04_Set_Form.md

 </form>
 ```

-3. Now we need to set the type of each input field to prevent the user from writing strings in a the price field for example.
-To do that, we will use the attribute `type`. `name`, `description` and `image` are supposed to be of type `text` and `price` is `number`.
-Keep in mind that our images as this point are image addresses or URLs:
+3. Now we need to set the type of each input field to prevent the user from writing strings in the price field for example.
+To do that, we will use the attribute `type`. `name`, `description` and `image` are supposed to be of type `text` and `price` is of type `number`.
+Keep in mind that our images at this point are image addresses or URLs:

 ```jsx
 <form>